Skip to main content

 1 mentions Positive Neutral Negative

-The game delivers a powerful emotional experience, with a story that deeply resonates and even brings players to tears.
+The game delivers a deeply emotional experience, featuring a powerful story that resonates strongly with players and even brings some to tears.

 • “This game made me cry; its story is so good.”